 ParameterDescription

 CATALOGThe type of Iceberg catalog.
-Supported values: FILE_BASED, REST, or DATABRICKS_UNITY.
+Supported values: FILE_BASED, REST, DATABRICKS_UNITY, or AWS_GLUE.

 CATALOG_OPTIONSConfiguration options specific to the chosen catalog type.